DonnieSunset/Testability/Interceptor/Docu/Interceptor.md

 **Description:**

-Design for testability:
+Design for Testability:
-use DI
+use Dependency Injection